ONEARMY/community-platform/CONTRIBUTING.md

 ## Branch Structure

-We have two main branches linked to production and development sites, you should always start with the **Dev** branch as this contains the most up-to-date code, and will be where pull requests are made to for review.
-The **master** branch contains the live production site, and will be merged from dev after regular review periods.
+We have two main branches linked to production and development sites, you should always start with the **master** branch as this contains the most up-to-date code, and will be where pull requests are made to for review.
+The **production** branch contains the live production site, and will be merged from master after regular review periods.

 We use additional branches to define a specific feature or issue group being worked on.
 An example might be work on the home page, which would be done in the ‘#19 home-page’ branch (where #19 refers to the issue number describing what needs to be done.
-These branches are ephemeral, and so removed after merging into the dev branch and closing the issue.
+These branches are ephemeral, and so removed after merging into the master branch and closing the issue.
 Generally it is expected that only 1 developer will be working on a given branch, and it is that developer’s responsibility to create the branch, manage pull requests, reviews or ask for additional support when needed.

 ## Issue Tracking and Management